-- (a) coursework at a law school for which a student receives credit toward the J.D. degree by the law school, so long as that work itself meets the requirements of Standard 309 304; - (b) coursework for which a student receives credit toward the J.D. degree that is work done in a foreign study program that qualifies under Standard 312 307; - (c) law school coursework that meets the requirements of Standard 311(e) 306(e); - (d) in a seminar or other upper-level course other than an independent research course, the minutes allocated for preparation of a substantial paper or project if the time and effort required and anticipated educational benefit are commensurate with the credit awarded; and - (e) in a law school clinical course, the minutes allocated for clinical work so long as (i) the clinical course includes a classroom instructional component, (ii) the clinical work is done under the direct supervision of a member of the law school faculty or instructional staff whose primary professional employment is with the law school, and (iii) the time and effort required and anticipated educational benefit are commensurate with the credit awarded.
+- (a) coursework at a law school for which a student receives credit toward the J.D. degree by the law school, so long as that work itself meets the requirements of Standard 309 304; - (b) coursework for which a student receives credit toward the J.D. degree that is work done in a foreign study program that qualifies under Standard 312 307; - (c) law school coursework that meets the requirements of Standard 311(e) 306(c);

+- (d) in a seminar or other upper-level course other than an independent research course, the minutes allocated for preparation of a substantial paper or project if the time and effort required and anticipated educational benefit are commensurate with the credit awarded; and - (e) in a law school clinical course, the minutes allocated for clinical work so long as (i) the clinical course includes a classroom instructional component, (ii) the clinical work is done under the direct supervision of a member of the law school faculty or instructional staff whose primary professional employment is with the law school, and (iii) the time and effort required and anticipated educational benefit are commensurate with the credit awarded.

-A law school shall not include in t The 45,000 minutes 64 semester credits required by Standard 309(b) 304(b) to be by attendance in regularly scheduled class sessions at the law school does not include any other coursework such as, including but not limited to (i) work qualifying for credit under Standard 310 305;(ii) coursework completed in another department, school or college of the university with which the law school is affiliated or at another institution of higher learning; and (iii) co-curricular activities such as law review, moot court, and trial competitions.
+A law school shall not include in t-The 45,000 minutes 64 semester credits required by Standard 309(b) 304(b) to be by attendance in regularly scheduled class sessions at the law school does not include any other coursework such as:, including but not limited to (i) work qualifying for credit under Standard 310 305;(ii) coursework completed in another department, school or college of the university with which the law school is affiliated or at another institution of higher learning; and (iii) co-curricular activities such as law review, moot court, and trial competitions.

 Law schools may find the following examples useful.
 Law schools on a conventional semester system typically require 700 minutes of instruction time per "credit," exclusive of time for an examination.
 A quarter hour of credit requires 450 minutes of instruction time, exclusive of time for an examination.
 To achieve the required total of 58,000 minutes of instruction time, a law school must require at least 83 semester hours of credit, or 129 quarter hours of credit.
 If a law school on a semester system offers classes in units of 50 minutes per credit, it can provide 700 minutes of instruction in 14 classes.
 If such a law school offers classes in units of 55 minutes per class, it can provide 700 minutes of instruction in 13 classes.
 If such a law school offers classes in units of 75 minutes per class, it can provide 700 minutes of instruction in 10 classes.
-If a law school on a quarter system offers classes in units of 50 minutes per class, it can provide 450 minutes of instruction in 9 classes.
-If such a law school offers classes in units of 65 minutes per class, it can provide 450 minutes of instruction in 8 classes.
+If a law school on a quarter system offers classes in units of 50 minutes per class, it can provide 450 minutes of instruction in 8 classes.
+If such a law school offers classes in units of 75 minutes per class, it can provide 450 minutes of instruction in 8 classes.
 If such a law school offers classes in units of 75 minutes per class, it can provide 450 minutes of instruction in 6 classes.

-In all events, the 130-day requirement of Standard $\underline{309(a)}$ $\underline{304(a)}$ and the $\underline{58,000}$ minute $\underline{83}$ $\underline{semester\ credit\ hour}$ requirement of Standard $\underline{309(b)}$ $\underline{304(b)}$ \underline{should} \underline{shall} be understood as separate and independent requirements.
+In all events, the 130-day requirement of Standard 309(a) 304(a) and the 58,000-minute 83 semester credit hour requirement of Standard 309(b) 304(b) should shall be understood as separate and independent requirements.